 Accessibility features fall into three groups: environmental features, communication features, and other features.
-You’ll be required to add a description to any you select to clarify how they apply to your specific experience.
+You’ll be required to provide more information for any of the features you select so that guests can decide if your Experience is suitable for them based on their individual needs.

 These relate to the locations in which your experience takes place.